 Many Theragun alternatives also come with a variety of different attachments.
 Blunt attachments, like large balls, work for targeting bigger muscle groups, while narrower attachments provide more intense, targeted pressure.
 Some massagers also come with attachments that can help you apply creams or natural pain relieving gels for added relief.
 If you're buying a home massager to relieve a specific area, look for one that comes with an attachment that specifically mentions that muscle group.
 Otherwise, you'll want to choose a massager with a wide variety of attachments to cover any aches you may encounter.

 While most users will only apply around 10 pounds of pressure, Theragun models can apply up to 60 pounds, so keep this in mind when choosing a massage gun.
 Some gentler massagers may not list pounds of pressure applied, but they can still feel great on sore muscles.
 Another important feature to look for is a cordless design, which can help you to more easily massage difficult to reach muscles, like your back and shoulders.
 Cordless options, of course, are battery-powered, so if you plan to use your massage gun for long sessions, make sure it holds a decent charge.
 It's also a good idea to pick a lightweight model, so you don't get sore just from using your massage gun.
+And before using any massage gun, be sure to check with your doctor first.

 Now that you've learned all about home massagers, check out this list of the best Theragun alternatives below.